Untitled Header Image

 A:

 No, you do not have to be religious or Christian to attend.
 While our organization operates with Christian values and offers a few religious classes, we warmly welcome families of all faiths and backgrounds to join our community.
+We do operate inside of a church building so we can not control exposure to religious music, items, etc.

 Q: